Animal health

 • Africa

-• Nigeria reported 13 H5N1 HPAI outbreaks that occurred between 7 December 2024 and 12 February 2025 in Kano State (farms and backyard poultry in Gwale, Gaya, Kabo, Nassaraw, Tofa LGAs [Local Government Area] and in a live bird market in Ungogo LGA), Katsina State (Katsina LGA), Plateau State (Bassa and Jos North LGAs) and in Federal Capital Territory (Bwari LGA). [link] FAO supported the Ministry of Livestock Development deploying a field mission to evaluate situation and take action to control the outbreak and stop the spread of the disease.
+• Nigeria reported 14 H5N1 HPAI outbreaks that occurred between 7 December 2024 and 16 March 2025 in Kaduna State, in Kano State, Katsina State, Plateau State and in Federal Capital Territory [link].
+FAO supported the Ministry of Livestock Development deploying a field mission to evaluate situation and take action to control the outbreak and stop the spread of the disease.
+After a field visit in February 2025 led by FAO ECTAD team, the State Government has conducted awareness and sensitisation exercise.
+More actions are needed specifically on application of biosecurity and control measures.

 • In Niger, an H5N1 HPAI outbreak in a backyard flock in Niamey was confirmed on 6 February 2025 by LABOCEL (Laboratoire Central de l'Élevage).
 Of the 57 birds (guinea fowls and chickens), 4 died and the rest was depopulated.